3 Tips for Presenting a Winning Business Proposal

 Clients and executives must maintain a big picture, long-term focus.
 Decisions are not made based on solving the problems of the day, but rather on achieving their vision for the future.
 Therefore, before you dive into details, sell your client on the big picture.

 Your preparation prior to the business proposal presentation will help you engage your audience with smart questions.
-Use questions to open up a dialogue and demonstrate your focus on the business vision rather than just on your solution.
+Use questions to start a dialogue and demonstrate your focus on the business vision rather than just on your solution.

 Honesty about the risks and results of your solution are also part of big-picture thinking.
 With every project, there are associated risks and problems.
 Showing that you know what these risks are and that you have a plan to address them will help to reassure your client and show them that you have thoroughly thought through all outcomes.